| Title: | Interface to the 'Nominatim' API |

 long |

-Longitude values in numeric format.
-Must be in the range
+Numeric longitude values in the range

 |